MatthiasDE/spark_standalone_docker/README.md

 The container is based on Alpine Linux.

 # Getting Started
-This short walkthrough is created for Windows users with Windows 10 Pro (Windows 10 Home will not work) to start single node container to get first experience with Docker Images/Containers & SparkR.
+This short walkthrough is created for Windows users with Windows 10 Pro (Windows 10 Home will not work) to start single node container and to get first experience with Docker Images/Containers & SparkR.
 For multi node information see below.
 * Install ![Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)
 * Hit [Windows]+[R] and type ```powershell``` or ```cmd.exe``` [Enter] to open command line
 * Type ```docker pull matthiasde/rbspark``` [ENTER]